 You may well tempted to just chill and enjoy the views, but for the more adventurous the opportunities for kayaking, canoeing, caving and hiking abound.
 So, one week or five…?

-Camping Armacao de Pera, Portugal
+Camping Armacao de Pera, south in Portugal

 This little gem in Portugal’s Algarve region is an ideal retreat for sea-lovers, sun-worshippers and watersport fans alike.